 Archival Watches: Bulova Jet Star

-Bulova has done an admirable job of carrying the legacy of their monumental watches into the future with regular archival reissues, and one of the most intriguing recent releases is the Jet Star.
-Inspired by a funky piece from 1973, the new Jet Star is immediately defined by its angular turtle case and retro color options (we recommend leaning into the ‘70s and picking up the model with the butterscotch sunburst dial, gold-tone case and brown leather strap); but it’s been upgraded for the 21st century with Bulova’s Precisionist 262 kHz quartz movement
+Bulova has done an admirable job of carrying the legacy of their monumental watches into the future with regular archival reissues, and one of the most intriguing releases is the Jet Star.
+Inspired by a funky piece from 1973, the new Jet Star is immediately defined by its angular turtle case and retro color options (we recommend leaning into the nostalgia and opting for the claret sunburst dial); but it’s been upgraded for the 21st century with Bulova’s Precisionist 262 kHz quartz movement

 Archival Watches: Bulova Super Seville